Liver hemangioma

 Treatment options may include:

-• Surgery to remove the liver hemangioma.
-If the hemangioma can be easily separated from the liver, your doctor may recommend surgery to remove the mass.
+- Surgery to remove the liver hemangioma.
+If the hemangioma can be easily separated from the liver, surgery may be recommended to remove the mass.

-• Surgery to remove part of the liver, including the hemangioma.
-In some cases, surgeons may need to remove a portion of your liver along with the hemangioma.
+- Surgery to remove part of the liver, including the hemangioma.
+In some people, surgeons may need to remove a part of the liver along with the hemangioma.

-• Procedures to stop blood flow to the hemangioma.
+- Procedures to stop blood flow to the hemangioma.
 Without a blood supply, the hemangioma may stop growing or shrink.
-Two ways to stop the blood flow are tying off the main artery (hepatic artery ligation) or injecting medication into the artery to block it (arterial embolization).
-Healthy liver tissue is unharmed because it can draw blood from other nearby vessels.
+The blood flow may be stopped by tying off the main artery, a procedure called hepatic artery ligation.
+It also can be stopped by injecting medicine into the artery to block it.
+This procedure is known as arterial embolization.
+In both procedures, healthy liver tissue is not harmed because it can draw blood from other nearby vessels.

-• Liver transplant surgery.
-In the unlikely event that you have a large hemangioma or multiple hemangiomas that can't be treated by other means, your doctor may recommend surgery to remove your liver and replace it with a liver from a donor.
+- Liver transplant surgery.
+In the rare event that you have a large hemangioma or multiple hemangiomas that can't be treated any other way, your healthcare professional may recommend a liver transplant.

-• Radiation therapy.
+- Radiation therapy.
 Radiation therapy uses powerful energy beams, such as X-rays, to damage the cells of the hemangioma.
-This treatment is rarely used because of the availability of safer and more-effective treatments.
+This treatment is rarely used because there are safer and more effective treatments.

 Preparing for your appointment

 Most liver hemangiomas are discovered during a test or procedure for something else.
-If it's thought that you have a liver mass, you may be referred to a doctor who specializes in the digestive system (gastroenterologist) or one who specializes in the liver (hepatologist).
+If your care team thinks you have a liver mass, you may be referred to a doctor who specializes in the digestive system, called a gastroenterologist, or one who specializes in the liver, called a hepatologist.

 What you can do

-• Take a family member or friend along.
-It can be difficult to remember all the information provided during an appointment.
-Someone who accompanies you may remember something you missed or forgot.
+- Take a family member or friend along.
+Sometimes it can be hard to remember all the information provided during an appointment.
+Someone who goes with you may remember something that you missed or forgot.

-• Are there medications that may worsen my hemangioma?
+- Are there medicines that may worsen my hemangioma?

 What to expect from your doctor